Balurc/Machine-Learning-Andrew-Ng-Coursera-Course/README.md

-# Machine-Learning-Andrew-Ng-s-Course
+# Machine-Learning-Andrew-Ng-Course
-Solutions in python
+Assignments solution is python